Fuller Building: Shops, galleries, and offices

 The lowest six stories were reserved for shops or art galleries.
 The New York Times said the base was designed to provide "salon shop space", and Walker and Gillette called it "the first high-class multiple-purpose skyscraper" in the city.
 Tenants could occupy ground-level storefronts on 57th Street or Madison Avenue, as well as space on the second through sixth floors above their respective storefronts.
 Each space could be served by its own elevator and circular stair.
 The arrangement of vertical storefronts and the lobby's design were intended to "give the greatest attraction to the exteriors of the shops", according to Douglas Grant Scott of the United States Realty and Construction Company, the Fuller Company's parent corporation.
 Rents for the stores was initially calculated by averaging the rates for the first through sixth floors; in typical buildings, space on higher floors was subjected to lower rates than space on lower floors.

 In the years after its opening, many galleries were opened on the storefronts in the lowest six floors.
 The Fuller Building became "one of Manhattan's most prestigious gallery addresses", as The New York Times described it.
-The gallery tenants over the years have included the Nailya Alexander Gallery, Andrew Crispo, the Charles Egan Gallery, André Emmerich, Hammer Galleries, Howard Greenberg Gallery, Marlborough-Gerson, Pierre Matisse, the Katharina Rich Perlow Gallery, and the Zabriskie Gallery.
+The gallery tenants over the years have included the Nailya Alexander Gallery, Andrew Crispo, the Charles Egan Gallery, André Emmerich, Hammer Galleries, Marlborough-Gerson, Pierre Matisse, the Katharina Rich Perlow Gallery, and the Zabriskie Gallery.
 Other gallery occupants have included the Kent Fine Art Gallery, Jan Krugier, David McKee, Robert Miller, the Tibor de Nagy Gallery, and Joan Washburn.

 The 7th to 15th stories were designed as spaces for interior decorators and art dealers to sell merchandise.
 The 16th to 40th stories were designed as offices.
 The Fuller offices on the 16th through 19th stories were trimmed extensively in teakwood and had private elevator service.
 At the roof, Walker and Gillette designed an eleven-room penthouse apartment for J. H. Carpenter, president of the Fuller Construction Company at the time of the building's completion.
 The offices were built with cement floors, white plaster walls, and steel-and-glass partitions, while the corridors had marble and terrazzo floors.